 Most people never use their front door, always the back door or the garage door.
-Make sure the realtor uses the front door with a client and make it look good and accessible.
-Is your front door in good shape or is the paint just old?
+Ensure the realtor uses the front door with a client, making it look good and accessible.
+Is your front door in good shape, or is the paint just old?
 It is cheap to paint a front door.
 Do it!!

 Do you have pets?
 Dog poop everywhere?
 Make sure you clean that up before every show.

 Make sure all the areas of your home look good and without clutter.
 Do yourself a favor and remove all the stuff you do not want to take when you move before putting your house on the market.
 Now!!

 Let your realtor do his/her job.
 Go away, watch TV, read a book, do something, but make yourself invisible.
 Don’t think the buyer is interested in anything you have to say.
 The buyer is looking at houses, and you will interfere with your realtor’s job.
 So say hi and disappear.